Attack Pattern Enumeration - Physical Security

 • Use sophisticated surveillance techniques

-• NIST cybersecurity framework and SANS framework works best for most organizations to implement a robust process around physical security
+• NIST cybersecurity framework and SANS framework work best for most organizations to implement a robust process around physical security

 Conclusion

-A good cybersecurity posture without a good building/infrastructure security is meaningless.
+A good cybersecurity posture without good building/infrastructure security is meaningless.
 Physical security is a part of cybersecurity, and both areas beg to work together, but often this is forgotten by most companies, and let those areas work in silos.
-Moreover, there’s a lot to circumvent your physical security posture ranging from threats, scalability, analyzing and predicting potential risks, data privacy, and a well-tested disaster recovery plan.
+Moreover, there’s much to circumvent your physical security posture, ranging from threats, scalability, analyzing and predicting potential risks, data privacy, and a well-tested disaster recovery plan.
 Cyber security consultants at FnCyber are here for your rescue to support and help your security teams at all levels.

 Improve Physical Security with Procedural Compliance